chef-boneyard/chef-web-docs-2016/includes_resources_common/includes_resources_common.rst

 A resource is a statement of configuration policy that:

-* Describes the desired state of a piece within your infrastructure
+* Describes the desired state for an item
 * Declares the steps needed to bring that item to the desired state
 * Specifies a resource type---such as ``package``, ``template``, or ``service``
 * Lists additional details (also known as attributes), if necessary